bazylMN/cucumber-java-selenide-configuration/README.md

 # Cucumber-java-selenide-configuration template
-#### with Cucumber-java, Selenide library and Selenide Configuration to run browser:
+#### with Cucumber-java, Selenide library and Selenide Configuration to run browsers:
 * ##### chrome
 * ##### firefox
 * ##### iexplorer